tromer/signal_processing/README.rst

          start with removing the user warings of "not tested" and put TODO instead
    5. add test to the examples

-3. choose the right license.
+#. choose a way to manage the issues and TODO's.
-4. choose a way to manage the issues and TODO's. grepable text that indicates issue in the code:
+   grepable text that indicates issue in the code:

    * TODO